sni-c/final-project/README.md

 # NFTcharts: Uncovering Trade Activity & Hot Trends

+This is a demo application.

 ### Go to ![Streamlit App](https://share.streamlit.io/sni-c/final-project)
-You will need a streamlit account to view the application.
+Due to AWS S3 Free Tier limits, the last cron job ran on 27 December 2021.